Alejogb1/job-board/blog-data/grad-can-be-implicitly-created-scalar-outputs.md

 Basically what happens when you call `backward()` on a scalar it automatically computes the gradient of that scalar with respect to all the tensors that contributed to its calculation That's why it's called implicit the gradient calculation process goes through the computation graph tracing back to all the nodes and tensors that were involved and applies the chain rule to figure out all the partial derivates that compose the gradient

-Okay now that we have the examples down let's talk about why this works and what is behind the scenes I am not going to get all the way deep in to the automatic differentiation (also known as autodiff) I am just going to point the surface of the ice berg here and give some resources that you can consult if you want to dive deeper
+ now that we have the examples down let's talk about why this works and what is behind the scenes I am not going to get all the way deep in to the automatic differentiation (also known as autodiff) I am just going to point the surface of the ice berg here and give some resources that you can consult if you want to dive deeper

 So behind the scene autodiff libraries build this thing called a computation graph or computational graph basically this is a data structure representing your operations as nodes and your tensors as edges When you operate on tensors it records all the operations in this graph and also all the derivates that those operations involve